brentgroves/status/2024/week3.md

 <https://gateway-api.sigs.k8s.io/guides/http-routing/>
 <https://gateway-api.sigs.k8s.io/#whats-the-difference-between-gateway-api-and-an-api-gateway>

-Good morning dear ones,

-I hope that you are enduring the harsh weather my friends, and that you and your loved ones are staying healthy and warm!
-As always please feel free to contact me at home or at work concerning anything at all :-)

-Sincerely yours,
-Brent
-260-564-4868

 ## Trial Balance

 There was a bug in Plex.account_period_balance_recreate_period_range and Plex.account_period_balance_recreate_open_period_range having to do with a new account being added with debit and credit balances in December and January.